Rodrigo Rato: Other activities

-Legal issues
+Arrest and conviction

 On 4 July 2012, Rato, along with 30 other former members of the board of directors of Bankia, were charged with accounting irregularities.
 Bloomberg Businessweek listed Rato as the worst CEO in 2012.
 In 2011, Bankia had announced profits of €309 million; after Rato resigned, the figure was amended to €3 billion in losses.
 In October 2014, it became known that between 24 October 2010 to 28 November 2011, Rato made 519 purchases with a secret corporate credit card, spending a total of €99,041.
 Among these purchases he spent in one day were €3,547 in alcoholic beverages and €1,000 in shoes, along with 16 cash withdrawals of more than €1,000, most of them during the last months of his presidential term.

 After a hearing 17 October 2014, the Spanish High Court judge Fernando Andreu assigned civil responsibility for the credit card abuse to Rodrigo Rato and Miguel Blesa.
 Rato was ordered to pay a bond of €3 million, and was expelled from the People's Party (PP).

 The case went to court in 2016.
 On 23 February 2017, Rato was convicted and sentenced to four and a half years in prison.
+In September 2018, the sentence was confirmed by the Supreme Court of Spain, and Rato entered prison on 25 October 2018.
+He was held in solitary confinement under the FIES regime.
 In 2020, the High Court acquitted Rato in a separate trial over falsifying accounts and other charges in the listing of Bankia when he was the bank’s chairman.
 It later granted him a semi-release which allowed him to serve the rest of his sentence in partial liberty.

+In December 2024, Rato was sentenced to a four-year jail term over tax crimes, corruption and money laundering committed in Spain during his tenure as head of Bankia.
+He was also fined more than two million euros and ordered to return 568,413 euros to Spain's tax authorities.
+Rato said he would appeal.

+Personal life

+Rodrigo Rato has been married to Alicia González, a journalist from the newspaper El País, since 2015.